Short on time? Our pick for the best tent stove is the Winnerwell Nomad Medium Stove and Camp Chef Alpine Heavy Duty Cylinder Stove.

 Best for: Cold weather, glamping, homesteading

-The Camp Chef Alpine Heavy-Duty Cylinder Stove could be an excellent option to help you avoid hypothermia, cook your meals, and stay cozy on your winter camping trip.
+Whatever your reasons for heading out into the snow, the Camp Chef Alpine Heavy-Duty Cylinder Stove will help you avoid hypothermia, cook your meals, and stay cozy on your camping trip.

-This large stove features a big, barrel-shaped steel firebox where you can build a roaring fire inside the stove to heat your tent.
+This large stove features a barrel-shaped steel firebox where you can build a roaring fire inside the stove to heat your tent.

-It’s a complete set and comes with a whopping ten-foot chimney pipe, a stovepipe damper, an internal log grate, a spark arrestor, and accessory shelves.
-It even includes hooks to install a hot water tank.
+The Camp Chef comes as a complete set with a whopping ten-foot flue pipe, a stovepipe damper, an internal log grate, a spark arrestor, and accessory shelves.

 PROS